1. NAME AND FUNCTION

 - Only funds generated through the investment of donations, hereafter referred to as "income", shall be spent.
 The term "Funds" when used in this Constitution, shall mean the funds raised by MEF and held by the University on separate account in accordance with this Constitution and all income accrued thereto.

-- MEF is to always act in the best interest of undergraduate mathematics education and to make recommendation only with respect to expenditure of Income in a fair and equitable manner keeping in mind the needs of undergraduate mathematics education at the University of Waterloo.
+- MEF is to always act in the best interest of undergraduate mathematic students' education and to make recommendation only with respect to expenditure of Income in a fair and equitable manner keeping in mind the needs of undergraduate mathematics students at the University of Waterloo.

 - To achieve the purposes and objects aforesaid, MEF shall have the following powers subject to the provisions of the University of Waterloo Act, 1972, and the control and authority of the University's Board of Governors, the University Senate, and the Office of the President, and Vice-Chancellor: